umbraco/UmbracoDocs/Reference/Templating/index.md

 #### Hybrid templates

-Umbraco can work with both MVC and Webforms templates at the same time, however there can only be one default.
+Umbraco can work with both MVC and Webforms templates at the same time; however, there can only be one default.
 Umbraco will first check for an MVC view file before it checks for a Webforms master page file.
 For example, if a template was created in the backoffice called "Home", then when rendering a content page with this template Umbraco will check these locations and use the first one that is found:

 ~/Views/Home.cshtml
 ~/Masterpages/Home.master